Coder-RD/Java_Challenge/README.md

 ### 🧠 Problem-Solving Approach

 1. Read the number of pairs.
-2. Store the left and right strings.
+2. Read the left and right strings.
 3. Create a `HashSet`.
-4. Combine each pair into a single string representation.
+4. Combine each pair into a unique string representation.
 5. Add the pair to the `HashSet`.
 6. Use `set.size()` to determine the number of unique pairs.
 7. Print the number of unique pairs after each input.